simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 * **System Resources**: Software RAID relies on the computer's CPU and memory, which can impact overall system performance.
 * **Limited Scalability**: Software RAID may have limitations in terms of the number of drives or RAID levels that can be supported.

 To sum up, software RAID provides a flexible and cost-effective solution for implementing RAID on computer systems.
-While it may not offer the same level of performance as hardware RAID, it is compatible with a wide range of operating systems and can be easily set up using existing resources.
+While it may not offer the same level of performance as hardware RAID, it is compatible with many operating systems and can be easily set up using existing resources.

 ### RAID Controllers